Device to Cloud Getting Started Onboard Lwm2m Devices Step by step

 Introduction

-2. Configure your LwM2M device for D2C
+2. Configure your LwM2M device for Device to Cloud

 The second step is performed on your LwM2M device and depends heavily on the type of device and it’s manufacturer.
 The way to configure the LwM2M settings on devices, such as server name, server ports, or LwM2M registration interval is different for each manufacturer.
 Some manufacturers provide a smartphone app for their devices, allowing configuration using NFC.
 Other manufacturers require transferring a configuration file from a local computer to the device via a serial interface.

-Register LwM2M device with D2C
+Register LwM2M device with Device to Cloud

 Step 1:

-Open D2C service in IoT Hub
+Open Device to Cloud service in IoT Hub

 â„šī¸ INFO